 Hybrid events are exciting!
 For attendees, it gives them a sense of flexibility and choice when they register and can be especially attractive to attendees who haven’t totally made up their minds about whether they’re comfortable attending in person.
 So be sure to advertise the fact that your event will be hybrid!

-Make sure your content highlights the unique aspects of both the in-person and virtual experiences, and keep registration flexible so attendees can still confident signing up even if they think they might change their mind about which way they’re attending.
+Make sure your content highlights the unique aspects of both the in-person and virtual experiences, and keep registration flexible so attendees can still be confident signing up even if they think they might change their mind about which way they’re attending.

 4. Know your goals from day one

 It may seem obvious, but before you do anything else, have a clear sense of what you want to achieve.
 This is more than just how many attendees you’re hoping to attract; for instance, what make-up of in-person to remote attendees are you expecting?
 What are your goals for registration and ROI for each stage of the event?
+What will you do to monetize your hybrid event?

 Develop these overarching goals for your hybrid event marketing strategy early on and continue to hold brainstorming sessions for each stage of the campaign to see how you can achieve these goals as well as adjust them as you learn more.